atishay/atishay.github.io/themes/jain/README.md

 * `Site.Params.color` - Default theme color.
 * `Site.Params.description` - Default Description.
 * `Site.Params.sidebar` - Shared sidebar for all posts.
 Will be available under the post specific sidebar.
+* `Site.Params.sharedHeader` - List of sections where the header has no changes (like blogs unless we have a submenu).
+This cached headers to improve performance.

 ## Browsers